 Roxas knocks the Bookkeeper’s book aside.

 There’s an additional complication waiting for you at the City Gates.
 There, a Barrier Master Heartless is waiting with a crop of Fire Plants.
 The Barrier Master is a recolour of the Bookmaster from KH2, but it doesn’t share any tactics in common with its original.
 Instead, the Barrier Master casts impenetrable barriers over every other Heartless in the room.
 The Barrier Master doesn’t benefit from its own shield, but it is protected by its book, which blocks attacks.
 In concept, this not unlike the Runemaster from KH2:FM+, but in practice, the book is easily overcome by close-hand attacks, so that’s what you want to do.
 If you can peg the Barrier Master, it often ends up stunned, dropping its book, at which point you can attack either the Master or its book to separate the two via knockback.
 Once the Barrier Master recovers, it will try to reunite with its book, and until it does so, the barriers will remain down.
 The Barrier Master has quite a bit of HP.
-I think the devs expected many players to separate it from its book and then attempt to destroy the other Heartless while the Bookmaster and book were apart, but it’s far easier to just grind away at the Barrier Master itself even in spite of its HP, especially if you’re willing to spend a few casts of magic, because it’s particularly vulnerable to magic once you’ve separated it from its book-shield.
+I think the devs expected many players to separate it from its book and then attempt to destroy the other Heartless while the Bookmaster and book were apart, but it’s far easier to just grind away at the Barrier Master itself even in spite of its HP, especially if you’re willing to spend a few casts of magic, because it’s particularly vulnerable to spells once you’ve separated it from its book-shield.

 After you destroy one of the Fire Plants on the upper level, the game yanks the parking brake, interrupting the entire combat to show you a cutscene.
 I can’t believe the game interrupted you mid-combat like this!
 Its just… I feel silly saying this but… it’s rude!
 In the cutscene we see Aladdin and Abu.
 When Roxas sees Abu, he suddenly gets a flashback to Sora, and we see Sora on the bottom screen surrounded in static.
 Because this happens so often, I’m going to refer to these as “Statics,” similar to our beloved but forgotten Mopes of yore.
 In the present-day cutscene, Aladdin chastises Abu for stealing, as it seems Aladdin has turned over a new leaf, as he no longer needs to steal to survive.

-After this cutscene, you’ll discover the fact that you can’t 100% the mission during your first attempt, just like I said when we were discussing the Bonus Gauge: without the crate in the marketplace, there’s no way up on the nearby scaffold, and sure enough there are Fire Plants up there.
+After this cutscene, you’ll discover the fact that you can’t 100% the mission during your first attempt, just like I said when we were discussing the Bonus Gauge: without the crate in the Marketplace, there’s no way up on the nearby scaffold, and sure enough there are Fire Plants up there.
 Dejected, you RTC and Roxas returns to Twilight Town, where he’s surprised to find no one waiting for him at the Tower.
 This is a sad reminder that Axel may have been killed, but is surprising that there’s no sign of Xion, after she spent the last twenty days making regular visits to Roxas’ bedside!